Riftia: Reproduction

-R. pachyptila is completely dependent on the production of volcanic gases and the presence of sulfide-oxidizing bacteria.
-Therefore, its metapopulation distribution is profoundly linked to volcanic and tectonic activity that creates active hydrothermal vent sites with a patchy and ephemeral distribution.
-The distance between active sites along a rift or adjacent segments can be very high, reaching hundreds of km.
-This raises the question regarding larval dispersal.
+R. pachyptila is dependent on volcanic gases and the presence of sulfide-oxidizing bacteria.
+It acquires these from hydrothermal vent sites that are patchy and ephemeral.
+The distance between active sites along a rift can be hundreds of km.
 R. pachytpila is capable of larval dispersal across distances of 100 to 200 km and cultured larvae have been shown to be viable for 38 days.
 Though dispersal is considered to be effective, the genetic variability observed in R. pachyptila metapopulation is low compared to other vent species.
 This may be due to high extinction events and colonization events, as R. pachyptila is one of the first species to colonize a new active site.

+Lifespan

-Some sources list Riftia pachyptila as one of the world's longest living organisms, but the unstable vent environment and high ecological turnover makes this claim unlikely.
-Tube worms inhabiting stable cold seep environments such as Lamellibranchia and Escarpia have better claims to longevity, with age measurements of both species exceeding a century.
+Some sources list Riftia pachyptila as one of the world's longest living organisms, but the unstable vent environment and high ecological turnover makes this claim unlikely, with most vents typically lasting for less than 10 years.
+Some related deep-sea tube worms that inhabit more stable cold seep environments such as Lamellibrachia and Escarpia have better claims to longevity, with age measurements of both species exceeding a century.

+Hydrogen sulfide chemosynthesis

+Background

+Sunlight is necessary for the process of photosynthesis.

+Most ecosystems on earth rely on photosynthetic organisms, such as plants, to form the base of their food web.
+Photosynthetic organisms use light energy from sunlight to convert carbon dioxide and water into carbohydrates and oxygen.
+The carbohydrates produced provide energy to the organisms, as well as to other organisms higher up in the food chain that consume them.